-- ➤ Create a config spec template that each developer must use.
+- Create a config spec template that each developer must use.
 Developers can either paste the template into their individual config specs or use the ClearCase include file facility to get the config spec from a common source. - ➤ Create a view that developers will share.
-This is usually a good way to provide an integration view for developers to use when they check in work that has evolved in isolation on a private branch.

-NOTE: Working in a single shared view is not recommended because doing so can degrade system performance.

-- ➤ To ensure that all team members configure their views the same way, you can create files that contain standard config specs.
-For example: - > /public/config_specs/ABC contains the ABC team's config spec - > /public/config_specs/XYZ contains the XYZ team's config spec
+This is usually a good way to provide an integration view for developers to use when they check in work that has evolved in isolation on a private branch. - NOTE: Working in a single shared view is not recommended because doing so can degrade system performance. - ➤ Use the ClearCase View Profiles mechanism to configure views that the project team will use.
+The View Profile tools promote a specific model for the effective use of ClearCase.
+Project teams that adhere to this model can take advantage of several areas of automated support, significantly simplifying their ability to exploit some of the more advanced features of ClearCase.
+For more information on View Profiles, see the online help. - ➤ To ensure that all team members configure their views the same way, you can create files that contain standard config specs.
+For example: - > \\vulcan\c\public\c\specs\abc contains the ABC team's config spec - > \\vulcan\c\public\c\specs\xyz contains the XYZ team's config spec